k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ###  Load and Delete Flows

 The createAllFromTemplates creates a separate flow per table on each type - load and delete.
-In addition, it creates a *load all flow* to run all table level load flows in the right order, and a *delete all flow* to run all table-level delete flows in the right order.
+In addition, it creates a *load all flow* to run all table-level load flows in the right order, and a *delete all flow* to run all table-level delete flows in the right order.

 The sequence Actors are added automatically to the load flows based on the **TDMSeqSrc2TrgMapping** table.